AlaBenAchour/CICD_DevopsApp/README.md

 ### Step 4: Stop and Remove Containers

-To stop and delete all containers, run:
+1. To stop and delete all containers:

     ```bash
    docker-compose down